Construction Accountants and CPAs

 Second, a long-term approach is preferred because payments typically take longer than 90 days.
 That means construction accountants need an alternative method to accurately track, manage, and analyze a company's cash flow and revenue over this time.

 Lastly, construction accounting is mostly a decentralized process.
 Labor and materials move from one site to another, unlike factories or other businesses that stay in one place.
 This puts special consideration on mobilization costs.
-For this reason, construction clients need the help of experienced construction accounting firms to keep on top of these processes.
+For this reason, construction clients need the help of an experienced accountant for construction to keep on top of these processes.

 What are the Key Construction Accounting Principles?